 Services provide the flexibility needed for such a complex process of authentication, where many methods may be desirable (single sign-on, IP-based authentication, third-party servers such as LDAP, etc.) depending on the context.

-The ease with which such services can be developed is a strong point in favor of TYPO3 CMS, especially in corporate environments.
+The ease with which such services can be developed is a strong point in favor of TYPO3, especially in corporate environments.

 Being able to toy with priority and quality allows for precise fine-tuning of the authentication chain.